New York City in Video Games: 1986-1993 Exhibition

 About Secret Levels

 Secret Levels is a new arts organization based in New York City, with additional fiscal sponsorship provided by Fractured Atlas.
-Our mission is to study how video games and art intersect, and to explore the larger cultural impact of this emerging new medium.
+Our mission is to study how video games and art intersect, and to explore the larger cultural impact of this medium.

 Sources